Have you ever observed the movement of fingers typing on a keyboard?

-Catalog data entry operator is responsible for creating an inventory list in the excel spreadsheet.
+The catalog data entry operator is responsible for creating an inventory list in the Excel spreadsheet.
 Similarly, the payroll data entry operator has to create payroll lists in a spreadsheet.
-So, proficiency in MS Excel is a pre-requisite for these jobs.
+So, proficiency in MS Excel is a prerequisite for these jobs.

 3. Micro Jobs

 You can also join websites that offer micro jobs, i.e., different data tasks, and earn up to $200 per month.

 All you have to do is log in with your username on the software and type the Captcha images.
 Entering captcha is one fun job that can earn you up to $500 per month.
 For Captcha images?
 I don’t know about you, but that is almost a no-brainer if you ask me.

 5. Filling Survey Forms

 Online survey sites also offer data entry jobs.
 The role entails filling out online forms; the companies use these surveys to improve their products.
 Some companies also offer form-filling data entry jobs; you either have to fill in the given information or search online.
 Then, of course, you have the free survey sites like Swagbucks that pay you to take surveys and do simple tasks.

 - Copy and paste – you must have command over English as you have to read the material before copying it from one Excel sheet to another or Word file to another.

 - Formatting – people with good knowledge of Word formatting options, such as indentation and alignment, should apply for this job.